Generally covariant quantum mechanics: Basic examples

 \section{Basic examples}

 Here we compute the geometric content of our formulae in various special cases as a check of consistency.
-The one for the Schwarzschild black hole will be used in applications in the last section of the paper.
+The one for the Schwarzschild black hole will be used in applications in Section~\ref{sec:app}.